SebNielsen/JSExcercisesPeriod2/readme.md

 A strategy to handle these CPU intensive computations could be the use of a module that enables “clustering” Node.js which runs as many dedicated single threaded processes under a master Node.js process.
 In Node.js clustering, the Node.js server consists of multiple processes executing on the same processor, typically one for each core.
-We start the main process called the master process.
+You start the main process called the master process.
 Master process starts and manages other processes called worker processes which do the actual work of handling incoming requests.
 Although using a cluster module sounds complex in theory, it is very straightforward to implement.
 To start using it, you have to include it in your Node.js application:

     var cluster = require('cluster);

 A cluster module executes the same Node.js process multiple times.
 Therefore, the first thing you need to do is to identify what portion of the code is for the master process and what portion is for the workers.
 The cluster module allows you to identify the master process as follows:

     if(cluster.isMaster) { ... }

 The master process is the process you initiate, which in turn initialize the workers.
 To start a worker process inside a master process, we’ll use the fork() method:

     cluster.fork();

 #####EXAMPLE: